esnet/esnet-smartnic-hw/examples/p4_hbm/p4/sim/README.md

 Note: An expected/ directory is optionally included to capture the expected output results of a testcase.
 This expected output can be used for automated regression testing.

-## Testcases: p4_hbm

-`test-fwd-p0` - The p4_hbm design includes a single example testcase called test-fwd-p0.
-This testcase programs a small number of table entries that forward the specified packet flows to destination port 0.
-The input stimulus includes a single packet on each flow to validate that all packets are forwarded to port 0.